 The power of statistics is nothing new.
-Yet I believe that we sometimes forget the impact it has on us and the choices we make in our everyday practices.
+Yet I believe that we sometimes forget the impact it has on us humans, and on the choices we make in our everyday practices.
 Just as technology is relational, so too are statistics.
 I ask: